DDoS/GBAiD/README.md

 - Classic NES Series: Metroid
 - Street Fighter Alpha 3

-The Classic NES Series games load, but are very glitchy.
-Considering the anti-emulation features implemented in them, just the fact that they load is a good thing.

 The emulator uses under 40% CPU on an Intel Core i7-4980HQ (2.80GHz), for a single core.

 ## Building ##